msiden/gold_thief/README.md

 - [ ] Start screen
 - [ ] High scores
 - [ ] Save game function
 - [ ] Re-think room config json layouts.
-    - Rename ladder "length" to "height"
     - Miners to be placed randomly or enter through doors
     - Player always starts in same position as truck

 KNOWN ISSUES
+* Wheelbarrow disappears when player hits wall

 FEATURES FROM ORIGINAL GAME TO BE IMPLEMENTED (?)
 * Player and miners are reset to original position after player is